zshi719/2025-Data-24100/project_assignments/part_6.md

 ### Additional fixes

-Please correct all of the feedback for Part V. A portion of the grade will be set to making sure that your code continues to pass those standards.
+Please correct all of the feedback for Part IV.
+A portion of the grade will be set to making sure that your code continues to pass those standards.

 ## How will this be graded